premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

 - Bug/Defect Priority is defined as the order in which the developer should resolve a defect.
-- It tells - `How soon we need to fix defect`
+- It tells - `How soon we need to fix the defect`

 </blockquote>
 </details>

 ---

-37. Provide key difference between Priority and Severity of Defects in Software Testing?
+37. Provide the key difference between the Priority and Severity of Defects in Software Testing?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)